 - 2 tbsp water

-Extract juice from pandan leaves by blending them with 2 tablespoons of water and only 2 tablespoons of coconut milk.
-Sieve the blended pandan leaves to obtain the juice.
+Blend the pandan leaves with 2 tablespoons of water and 2 tablespoons of coconut milk.
+Sieve the blended pandan leaves to obtain the extract.
 Set aside.

 Step 2 of 8